-Groupset — This Santa Cruz Tallboy comes outfitted with a SRAM NX1 1x11 drivetrain with 30-42 gearing.
+Groupset — This Tallboy comes outfitted with a SRAM NX1 1x11 drivetrain with 30-42 gearing.
 SRAM NX is the relatively new 11-speed groupset that is one step below GX1.
 Testers found this drivetrain to be solid and perform shifting duties consistently and reliably.

 The SRAM Level brakes had adequate stopping power in all conditions we encountered through our test period.
 Testers found the brakes to have a low-quality look and complained that installation requires removing the grips from the bar assembly.

 Handlebars, Seat and Seatpost — One thing became very clear during testing, the Tallboy needs a dropper post.
 In 2017, being able to move your seat out of the way for cornering, technical sections of trails and downhill sections is the norm.
 All of our testers wanted one on this bike, and we believe it will enormously enhance the Tallboy's performance.

 This bike has a 760mm Race Face Ride Lo-Rise with a 35mm clamp.
 This newer bar diameter adds an element of stiffness, and the width seems appropriate for a medium sized cross country or trail bike.

 Notables — It's nice to have a water bottle cage option in the front triangle.